morgen-peschke/trans-factsheet/README.md

 sex in that it's more concrete and unchangeable) **and maturity** (complementing gender identity in that it's socially constructed):

 * James is 16 years old.
-You'd expect him to be whatever brash, obnoxious, wreckless person you'd expect a 16-year-old to be - but he covers his family's bills, he works a job to take care of his siblings, and he's basically acting as an adult even though he is 16 years old and is expected to be irresponsible and rowdy.
+You'd expect him to be whatever brash, obnoxious, reckless person you'd expect a 16-year-old to be - but he covers his family's bills, he works a job to take care of his siblings, and he's basically acting as an adult even though he is 16 years old and is expected to be irresponsible and rowdy.
 He's grown out of being a child and effectively acts as an adult.
 You could point out that he's 16 and that he is still legally a child, but the way